Finger arthritis – Don’t let your hands die!

 - Hand therapy: Helps patients maintain motion in their hands and prevent stiffening of joints.

 - Heat and cold treatments: These treatments relieve pain and increase flexibility as well as mobility.

 advised to wear splints to rest the affected joints.
 This treatment must

 - If none of the above treatments is successful in relieving pain caused by finger arthritis, surgery may be needed.
 Surgery is aimed at removing bone spurs and fusing or replacing joints.

 not exposed to this risk.
 In women, the risk was significantly lesser.

 disease was not clear.
 So, if you suffer from this condition, this is

-Leave finger arthritis and go to arthritis types
+Return to arthritis types

-Leave finger arthritis and go to arthritis treatments relief Home
+Return to arthritis treatments relief Home